Simulating lossy Gaussian boson sampling with matrix product operators

 The MPS formulation is especially convenient for quantifying entanglement.
 If we perform the Schmidt decomposition on the quantum state, which is to express the wavefunction as the sum of tensor products of states of two subsystems $A$ and $B$

 where $\{\vert\alpha\rangle\}$ forms a basis set for each subsystem, we reveal the entanglement between the two subsystems, and the entanglement entropy (EE) given by

 quantifies how much entanglement there is.
-Conveniently, if the subsystems are bipartitions of the MPS at site $\ell$, the $\lambda_\alpha$'s would be $\lambda_{\alpha_\ell}^{[\ell]}$, allowing us to compute the MPS EE.
-For a mixed state described by the density operator $\hat{\rho}$, we can flatten it into a $d^2$ dimensional vector, and the corresponding tensor network representation analogous to E.q. \ref{MPS} is the MPO.
-We can formally perform Schmidt decomposition on the vectorized mixed state, identify the singular values $\lambda_\alpha$ with $\lambda_{\alpha_\ell}^{[\ell]}$ in the MPO representation, and similarly compute the MPO EE.
+Conveniently, if the subsystems are bipartitions of the MPS at site $\ell$, the Schmidt decomposition singular values $\lambda_\alpha$'s would be the MPS singular values $\lambda_{\alpha_\ell}^{[\ell]}$, allowing us to compute the MPS EE.
+For a mixed state represented by a vectorized MPO, we can formally perform Schmidt decomposition, identify the singular values $\lambda_\alpha$ with $\lambda_{\alpha_\ell}^{[\ell]}$ of the MPO, and similarly compute the MPO EE.
 In both cases, higher EE means more uniformly distributed singular values, and truncation leads to a higher approximation error.
 Larger bond dimensions are necessary to simulate systems with larger EE to fixed accuracy.

-For systems with large local dimensions $d$, the $O(d^4\chi^3)$ computational complexity becomes significant.
-For mixed state simulations with MPOs, the complexity becomes $O(d^8\chi^3)$, which is especially problematic for systems with large $d$ such as GBS.
-Fortunately, for systems with global symmetry, such as particle number or total spin conservation, another level of reduction is possible.
-Symmetry preserving operators can be expressed as a direct sum $\hat{T}=\bigoplus_n \hat{T}_n$ where $\hat{T}_n$ preserves the subspace $\mathbb{V}_n$ corresponding to some conserved charge $n$, and tensors can be therefore written in a block diagonal form and stored efficiently \cite{singh2011tensor}.
-Computations are performed on different blocks independently, and the time cost also reduces due to the non-linear polynomial complexity.